Malti

 • Images of situations, such as children fighting, someone feeling angry, someone playing on the tablet, and a mum calling the child, and the child disregards.
 A student shows the images while another one says a related prayer.

-Epistle and Gospel Readings
+The Reading and Gospel Readings

 Essentiality to the quality of the proclamation and explanation of the Word of God must be given while the Gospel is always read.
 The readings must be proclaimed clearly, convincing and not in a hurry.
-It has to be an experience that helps the participants to grow spiritually, and so the Word of God must be adapted for the children and adolescents.
+It has to be an experience that helps the participants grow spiritually, so the Word of God must be adapted for the children and adolescents.

 Readings